TOURS

 Kids = 0-12 years old

-Most field trips will end at the field trip location and don’t include travel back to the main festival venue.
+Most field trips will end at the field trip location.

 TOURS